djstill5000/modular-pendulum/README.md

 conda activate modp
 ```

-In `Kane-Integrate.py` you can find the customizable parameters.
+In `config.ini` you can find the customizable parameters.

 To generate the animation exectute the following in the conda environment: